trytouca/trytouca/docs/sdk/javascript/core-api.md

 ## Declaring Test Cases

-Once the client is configured, you can call `declare_testcase` once for each test case to indicate that subsequent calls to the data capturing functions like `add_result` should associate the captured data with that declared test case.
+Once the client is configured, you can call `declare_testcase` once for each test case to indicate that all subsequent captured data and performance benchmarks belong to the specified test case, until a different test case is declared.

 ```ts
 for (const username of await touca.get_testcases()) {